 Riviera Route: Saranda, Ksamil and Butrint

 If you ferried from Corfu, you’re already here.
-If you flew into Tirana, the drive south takes about 4 hours — consider breaking it with a lunch stop in Gjirokastër on the way down.
-Alternatively, buses run from Tirana for $17–21 and take 4–5 hours.
+If you flew into Tirana, the drive south takes about 4 hours — break it with a lunch stop in Gjirokastër on the way down.
+Buses also run from Tirana for $17–21 and take 4–5 hours.

 • Location: Southern Albanian coast, facing Corfu